STeP: A Framework for Solving Scientific Video

 @misc{zhang2025stepgeneralscalableframework, title={STeP: A General and Scalable Framework for Solving Video Inverse Problems with Spatiotemporal Diffusion Priors}, author={Bingliang Zhang and Zihui Wu and Berthy T. Feng and Yang Song and Yisong Yue and Katherine L. Bouman}, year={2025}, eprint={2504.07549}, archivePrefix={arXiv}, primaryClass={cs.CV}, url={https://arxiv.org/abs/2504.07549}, }

-STeP: A General and Scalable Framework for Solving Video Inverse Problems with Spatiotemporal Diffusion Priors
+STeP: A Framework for Solving Scientific Video Inverse Problems with Spatiotemporal Diffusion Priors

 Template adopted from Trellis designed by Jianfeng Xiang.